What is Contact Sync?

 - One unique contact matched the phone number, which will then appear in the interface when the call is offered to an agent.

-- More than one contact matched the phone number, in which case the interface will present a list of potential other matches to the agent so he can change once he/she accepts the call.
+- More than one contact matched the phone number, in which case the interface will present a list of potential other matches to the agent so that the agent can change it once the call is accepted.
 One of the possible matches will be selected by default if the agent does not make a selection; this is typically the first contact that was created in Talkdesk.